chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

 ---
 title: Tektelic
-description: Configure the Tektelic Pico IoT Gateway to work with the LoRa Gateway Bridge.
+description: Configure the Tektelic Pico IoT Gateway to work with the ChirpStack Gateway Bridge.
 menu:
   main:
     parent: gateway